EBISPOT/DUO/README.md

 | Commercial purpose/by a commercial entity | Future commercial use is prohibited [NCU]  Future use by for-profit entities is prohibited [NPU] | Any dataset where NPU and NCU are both false |
 <!-- |  | |  | -->

+## The Data Use Ontology (DUO) & The European General Data Protection Regulation
+### Can DUO handle data privacy/data protection law compliance?
+- DUO terms describe permitted data use purposes and conditions, mainly focused on research uses of data.
+These terms are derived from a review of international data sharing practices and ethical principles, and not from a systematic review of applicable legal requirements.
+- DUO is not validated as a compliance tool for any particular legal framework, such as the European General Data Protection Regulation (GDPR).
+- Organizations implementing DUO to inform decisions to release or re-use data remain fully responsible for ensuring those decisions comply with applicable laws and regulations.
+- In the future, DUO might be adapted and validated for a particular legal compliance context, or integrated with a data protection compliance ontology.
+### Is Use of DUO GDPR Compliant?
+- DUO terms describe generic conditions for which a dataset (or other scientific resource) may be used.
+The terms are not intended to contain any personal data about sequenced individuals or data users (e.g. researchers).
+It is the responsibility of DUO adopters to ensure DUO is implemented in a manner that respects applicable data privacy laws.
+### Does the DUO have any relationship with data privacy/data protection law?
+- DUO terms describe permitted research uses and conditions.
+DUO terms are similar to the European GDPR concept of “purposes” of processing personal data.
+For example, data subjects may be permitted to provide their consent for the further processing of their genomic and health-related data for one or more research purposes (e.g., rare disease research).
+Some DUO terms are also analogous to the GDPR concept of “technical and organizational measures”, such as the condition for research ethics review.
+However, as mentioned above, DUO terms have not be validated against the GDPR.
+There are also many other data protection concepts that are not covered by DUO, such as data subjects rights.

 ## Versions